Les Thatcher: Professional wrestling career

 In 1966, Thatcher started to work as part of a "cousins" faction.
 He was a member of the team with Roger Kirby and Dennis Hall.
 They used this gimmick in various southern territories until 1969.

 In the 1970s, Rudy Kay brought Thatcher to the Maritimes territory.
 This was the only time in his career that he worked as a heel (villainous character).
 It was in the Maritimes that Thatcher also began announcing matches.
 Afterward, he worked with Jim Crockett's Mid-Atlantic Championship Wrestling, announcing with Gordon Solie.

 In the 1970s, Thatcher also announced for Southeastern Championship Wrestling.
 Throughout his broadcasting career, he also worked with Bob Caudle, Lance Russell and Jim Ross.
 During his announcing/hosting tenure, he worked for such companies as Georgia Championship Wrestling.

-In 1994, Thatcher worked as an announcer for Smokey Mountain Wrestling in East Tennessee.
-He also ran the Heartland Wrestling Association beginning in the 1990s.
+In 1994, Thatcher worked as an announcer for Smoky Mountain Wrestling in East Tennessee.
+He also ran the Heartland Wrestling Association beginning in 1996.
 He also created & produced the Brian Pillman Memorial Show.
 He also operates professional wrestling training seminars and weekend camps under the Elite Pro Wrestling Training banner.